ChaseTramel/ChaseTramel/README.md

 - 💛 I’m interested in Second Life scripting, [Obsidian.md](https://obsidian.md/), and front end web development.
 - 🤝 I’d like to collaborate on:
     - **LSL projects**
       - Currently adding features to my [Hellhund Headpatter](https://github.com/ChaseLittlepaws/HellhundHeadpatter) before publishing on the SL Marketplace.
 Open to collaboration on features and animations.
+Open to making a more generic headpatter for other quad. avatars.
       - Overhauling the [Super Simple Needs HUD](https://github.com/ChaseLittlepaws/Super-Simple-Needs-HUD-SL) from the ground up.
 Seeking collaboration on HUD design and features.
       - Planning on adapting my [Automatic Immersive Open Close Sign](https://github.com/ChaseLittlepaws/Automatic-Open-Close-Sign-SL) into an immersive online indicator upon recieving a request.
 Seeking collaboration for textures and features.
       - Planning on developing a simple yet scalable fetch game script that can be added to any object.
-Planned integration with the Hellhund animations.
+Optional integration with the Hellhund avatar animations.
 Open to collaboration on features and animations.
     - **Obsidian plugins**
       - Started [Obsidian Useful Widgets](https://github.com/ChaseLittlepaws/obsidian-useful-widgets).
 Seeking significant handholding and collaboration.
 Open to handing off the project to a developer demonstrably knowledgable about the topic.
       - Listed my [Templater scripts](https://github.com/ChaseLittlepaws/Obsidian-Templater-scripts) and [CSS snippets](https://github.com/ChaseLittlepaws/Obsidain-css-snippets).
 Scripts rely on outdated versions of Templater.
 CSS features made redundant by the Commander plugin.
 Available for reference.